 The Arts and Culture Capital

 Madison is a city where you’ll find culture around every corner.
-Here, you can catch Broadway shows and the Madison Museum of Contemporary Art on the same street—both in stunning Cesar Pelli-designed buildings.
-You can explore the stunning architecture at the Wisconsin State Capitol during free tours offered daily.
+Here, you can catch Broadway plays and the Madison Museum of Contemporary Art on the same street—both in stunning César Pelli-designed buildings.
+Go from art literature labs to live music in one night.
 Find a stellar lineup of fairs and festivals and meet the makers at tiny galleries.
 And did we mention how many of the museums in Madison are free?
-(The answer is four, with one more coming back in 2026.)
+(The answer is four, with one more coming back in 2027.)

 Jump around to learn more about your favorite arts and culture topic in Madison: